C3/dbexpect/README.md

-Testgen
+dbexpect
 =======

-Testgen is a domain specific language written in ruby for testing ETL solutions.
+dbexpect is a domain specific language written in ruby for testing ETL solutions.

 Taking cues from Rspec in structure and usage, the point is to enable the specification of unit test data, job running, and expected outcomes for an entity/test cases in a ruby file using an internal DSL that is targeted at this kind of testing.

-Testgen is ideally suited to creating automated unit tests for individual ETL jobs in a data warehousing or data migration project.
+dbexpect is ideally suited to creating automated unit tests for individual ETL jobs in a data warehousing or data migration project.
 Helping to ensure correctness of the job initially developed, and catching problems later on when someone makes a change that could affect